There is construction equipment in the field down near the big white tent at the south end of Duvall. What is going on?

 What will the new Duvall Cultural and Performing Art Center look like?

-Will the new Development have condos and is it approved?
+Will the new Development have townhomes and is it approved?

-The current plan has 99 condos and after extensive review by the City of Duvall it has been approved.
+The current plan has 99 townhomes and after extensive review by the City of Duvall it has been approved.

 How will the new Duvall Cultural and Performing Art Center be used?

-Use planning with extensive community input has been done on for the new facility in the past and also throughout this summer of 2017.
-A summary of those use plans is being developed and will be available soon.
+Use planning with extensive community input has been done for the new facility in the past and also was revisited throughout the summer of 2017.
 The focus of the facility will be for use for the arts.
 We also plan to have the building available for rental for weddings and other events.

 Who will own and operate the Duvall Cultural and Performing Arts Center once it is constructed?

 Has the Duvall Foundation for the Arts developed a business plan for the Duvall Cultural and Performing Arts Center?